Application

 • being a physiotherapist or a 4th year student in a physiotherapist school

 NB.
-Even if your Bachelor’s degree is a 4 or 5 year program as it is the case in some countries, You MUST apply for the M1.
+Even if your Bachelor’s degree is a 4 or 5 year program as is the case in some countries, You MUST apply for the M1.

 Conditions to apply directly for the 2nd year of our master’s program (M2)